 Acquisition Innovation Advocate - In March 2016, OMB requested that agencies appoint Acquisition Innovation Advocates (AIAs) and set up Acquisition Innovation Labs (AILs) to help agencies achieve better results for each taxpayer dollar through better and smarter execution of emerging and well-established acquisition practices.
 AIA's make up the AIA Council which consists of advocates from each agency subject to the CFO Act of 1990, as well as an advocate from the Small Agency Council.
 The council is tasked with meeting regularly to broaden awareness and foster cross-agency collaboration and innovation.
-Among other things, they share the status of their IT-related activities, especially the acquisitions that govern them, and exchange information with OMB's US Digital Service, Presidential Innovation Fellows, GSA's 18F Consulting and other innovation communities regarding successes and challenges.
 AIAs provide their workforce with a clear pathway to test and document new acquisition practices and facilitate fresh perspectives on existing practices.
-USDA's AIA has been named Kelly Moore.
-Ms. Moore can be contacted at Kelly.L.Moore@usda.gov.
+USDA's AIA is Hilary Erickson who can be contacted at hilary.erickson@usda.gov.

-Industry Liaison - To keep up with the rapidly accelerating pace of technological change, a number of agencies have sought better ways to communicate with industry so they can better understand the commercial marketplace, attract new contractors, and encourage current partners to use new processes and develop, test, and offer more modern solutions.
-Despite this progress, the pace of adoption has been limited relative to the total volume of activity that potentially could benefit from these efforts; only a fraction of our transactions are using these new ways of doing business.
+Industry Liaison - To keep up with the rapidly accelerating pace of technological change, a number of agencies have sought better ways to communicate with vendors so they can better understand the commercial marketplace, attract new vendors, and encourage current partners to use new processes and develop, test, and offer more modern solutions.
+Despite this progress, the pace of adoption has been limited relative to the total volume of activity that potentially could benefit from these efforts; only a fraction of our transactions is using these new ways of doing business.
 For this reason, the Office of Federal Procurement Policy (OFPP) has asked Agencies to publicly designate an Industry Liaison (IL) to serve as a conduit among acquisition stakeholders and promote strong agency vendor communication practices.
-USDA's IL has been named Crandall Watson can be contacted at Procurement.Policy@usda.gov.
+USDA's IL can be contacted at Procurement.Policy@usda.gov.